vincent-peugnet/wcms/MANUAL.md

 The media menu allow you to do more powerfull function like moving medias or delete folders it is only accessible by [super editors](#super-editor) and above.

+### Media upload

+Editors can upload [multiple files from their computer](#from-computer) or [one file from an URL](#from-url).

+#### from computer

+You may upload many files from here as long as it does'nt reach your server upload limit, which is displayed in this menu.

+This upload method may have two options:

+##### clean filenames

+If this one is checked, W will remove or convert non-latin, uppercases or space caracters from the filename.
+It use the same filter as page IDs.

+##### optimize images

+A second option may be present if your server have `PHP-gd` and/or `PHP-Imagick` installed.

+Optimization will reduce image's size on the serer which will aslo fasten the load time when broadcasted in your website.

+W try to detect images that need optimization.
+Image that are considered un-optimized for Web diffusion are images that have **height or width above 1920px** or have a **bit/pixel ratio over 0.5**.
+Optimization only apply to PNG, JPEG, WEBP and BMP files (which is detected from file's extension).

+Optimization take some times as the server will encode a new image.
+If you have a lot of images, you may convert them on your computer using a dedicated program, or make small groups of ~10 files when uploading through W.

+This option is supposed to cover basic Web optimization use cases, which is why it's the default setting.
+You may want to disable it for complex scenarios.

+#### from URL

+Why should we have to go through our computer when we want to store on W a file that is already on the Web ?

+This upload method try to solve this.

+Just paste the URL of the file you want to add on your server and W will try to download it.
+Unfortunately, this is'nt always working.
+Hosted files may have obscure configurations that prevent this tool to reach them.
+But you still can download them on your computer and then [upload them from it](#from-computer).

 ### Media Filters

 Filters and sorting options can be set by choosing wich types of files to show and how to sort them.
 They can be used to filter and sort a [medialist](#media-list) using the __filter__ tab in the [media menu](#media-menu).